FredJul/AndroidQuery/README.md

 ```

 ####Initialise the database####
-SQLKing will create a database based on the POJOs that are annotated with @Table,
+AndroidQuery will create a database based on the POJOs that are annotated with @Table,
 when these POJOs are changed or new POJOs are added, the version number argument must be incremented.
 The `SQLProvider` instance that is returned from `SQLInit` must be kept throughout the lifecycle of your application,
 it is required by the `execute()` and `rx()` methods.
 We recommend you attach inject it as a dependency or attach